Learn how you manage routing in Blazor for .NET Core and VS Code

 8Call

-with the query parameters to get a filtered response.this.products = Data.Products.GetProducts(pageParam, pageSizeParam);
+GetProducts()with the query parameters to get a filtered response.this.products = Data.Products.GetProducts(pageParam, pageSizeParam);1

 Open up

-method now looks like so:public static List<Product> GetProducts(int? page, int? pageSize) { if (page.HasValue && pageSize.HasValue) { var filtered = products.Skip((page.Value-1) * pageSize.Value).Take(pageSize.Value); return filtered.ToList(); } return products; }
+Data.csas you will need to update theGetProducts()method a little.
+Ensure theGetProducts()method now looks like so:public static List<Product> GetProducts(int? page, int? pageSize) { if (page.HasValue && pageSize.HasValue) { var filtered = products.Skip((page.Value-1) * pageSize.Value).Take(pageSize.Value); return filtered.ToList(); } return products; }1

 2